rapidsai/dask-cuda/docs/source/spilling.rst

 it will be much less effective if that workflow converts between ``cudf.DataFrame`` and other data formats (e.g. ``cupy.ndarray``).
 Once the underlying device buffers are "exposed" to external memory references, they become "unspillable" by cuDF.
-In cases like this (e.g. Dask CUDA + XGBoost), JIT-Unspill is usually a better choice.
+In cases like this (e.g., Dask-CUDA + XGBoost), JIT-Unspill is usually a better choice.